luapower/luapower/luapower.md

 The result is a full luapower API with the additional functions `close()`, `restart()`, and `stop()` to control the connection and/or the server.

+Each connection gets its own separate Lua state to do stuff in, so the luapower cache is lost when the connection is closed.

 To update the dependency database, do: